awsdocs/aws-codebuild-user-guide/doc_source/sample-multi-in-out.md

-# Multiple Input Sources and Output Artifacts Sample<a name="sample-multi-in-out"></a>
+# Multiple input sources and output artifacts sample<a name="sample-multi-in-out"></a>

 You can create an AWS CodeBuild build project with more than one input source and more than one set of output artifacts\.
 This sample shows you how to set up a build project that:
 + Uses multiple sources and repositories of varying types\.
-+ Publishes build artifacts to multiple Amazon S3 buckets in a single build\.
++ Publishes build artifacts to multiple S3 buckets in a single build\.

  In this sample, you create a build project and use it to run a build\.
 The sample uses the build project's buildspec file to show you how to incorporate more than one source and create more than one set of artifacts\.

-1. Upload your sources to one or more Amazon S3 buckets, CodeCommit, GitHub, GitHub Enterprise, or Bitbucket repositories\.
+1. Upload your sources to one or more S3 buckets, CodeCommit, GitHub, GitHub Enterprise, or Bitbucket repositories\.

 1. Choose which source is the primary source\.
 This is the source in which CodeBuild looks for and executes your buildspec file\.

 1. Create a build project\.
-For more information, see [Create a Build Project in CodeBuild](create-project.md)
+For more information, see [Create a build project in AWS CodeBuild](create-project.md)\.

-1. Follow the instructions in [Run AWS CodeBuild Directly](how-to-run.md) to create your build project, run the build, and get information about the build\.
+1. Follow the instructions in [Run AWS CodeBuild directly](how-to-run.md) to create your build project, run the build, and get information about the build\.

 1. If you use the AWS CLI to create the build project, the JSON\-formatted input to the `create-project` command might look similar to the following: